gernest/wuxia/doc/README.md

  - themes

 # Introduction
-wuxia is a prtable static web solution.
+wuxia is a potable static web solution.
 Wuxia allows you to create, build and deploy static websites.

 Wuxia is made up of components that when combined together forms a powerful